DOCA SNAP Virtio-fs Application Guide

 Troubleshooting

-Please refer to the NVIDIA BlueField Platform Software Troubleshooting Guide for any issue you may encounter with the installation or execution of the DOCA applications.
+Refer to the NVIDIA BlueField Platform Software Troubleshooting Guide for any issue encountered with the installation or execution of the DOCA applications.

 This section provides a comprehensive guide to implementing a virtio-fs device emulation application using the DOCA library.
 The DOCA Virtio-fs Reference Application demonstrates how to leverage hardware acceleration on a Data Processing Unit (DPU) to emulate a fully functional file system storage device, appearing to the host as a standard virtio-fs PCIe device.